MoreiraLAB/GPCR-A17-MAAP/README.md

 ```

 If you have the Ki values available, you can use our GPCR-A17 MAAP (Ki-filtered) to make a new prediction:
 You will need to prepare an Excel file with the SMILES and sequences of your complexes in the "smile" and "sequence" columns.
 Additionally, you need to provide the Ki values in a third column named "Ki".
 Save this Excel file as new_prediction.xlsx and place it in the GPCR-A17-MAAP/gpcr_a17_maap_Ki_filtered/new_prediction/data folder.
 An example file is provided in the same folder for your reference.
+Note: Please unzip the X_GPCRA17_ki_filtered_Mold_PT.zip file and place the extracted contents in this directory.
 Change directory to your ./gpcr_a17_maap_Ki_filtered/new_prediction folder:
 ```bash
 cd ./gpcr_a17_maap_Ki_filtered/new_prediction/